This site is the location of the headwater springs of the Comal River and the first waterworks property owned by the City of New Braunfels.

 Friedrich “Fritz” Heinrich Klingemann, having inherited his father’s property at Klingemann Springs, offered to sell the spring property to the city in 1906 for $2,000.
 The city council rejected the offer, feeling it was too high for what they deemed an “alligator swamp.”
 Eventually, the city purchased the land for an increased price of $2,500 in 1907.
 Soon new water lines and a pump were installed on the property, founding the city’s new waterworks.

 The City of New Braunfels applied for newly available Federal funding for improvements at the city waterworks in 1933.
 With that funding, the city set about cleaning up the property.
 Improvements included “walling up” (capping) the springs to help control flow, clearing out underbrush, and constructing new buildings.

 The mayor reported in the City Council meeting minutes from 1936 “that the State Health Dep’t. had recommended that the City incase with concrete its main spring water supply at the pumping plant in order to eliminate the possibility of contamination from surface waters seeping in the present concrete block walled spring.”

 By 1936, the spring had been capped and two stone and concrete buildings were constructed to house water pressurization equipment, maintenance facilities, and a metal foundry.
 These rock buildings still remain on the property.
 At least two wells were in operation in 1936, with a third drilled in December 1944.

 The operations of the city’s waterworks were turned over to New Braunfels Utilities (NBU) in 1959 and the utilities moved their operations to the Klingemann property in the 1960s.
-Operations remained there until 2004, when the utilities moved their water and electric operations along with a number of other departments to a new location on FM 306.
+Operations remained there until 2004, when NBU moved their water and electric operations, along with a number of other departments, to a new location on FM 306.